commercetools/commercetools-sunrise-theme/README.md

 `grunt build` to build the generated site

+`grunt publish` to publish the generated site to GitHub Pages (requires $GH_TOKEN)

+Notice you can always add `--verbose` to the commands in order to obtain more information.

 #####Generated site

 Once the project is built, the generated site is located in the `output/` folder.